 The VA doesn’t lend VA loans directly.
 Private lenders originate VA loans and the VA agrees to guarantee a portion of each loan they originate.
 This agreement is sometimes referred to as a guaranty.

 Your entitlement is the amount that the VA will guarantee on your loan.
 If you default on your loan, the VA will repay your lender up to this amount.

 Does VA Loan Entitlement Provide Cash To The Veteran?

 A VA loan entitlement won't give you cash, because a VA loan is a type of government loan.
 Since the federal government backs the loan, the borrowed money can only go toward your new home, not for other purposes.
 This limitation will protect the lender against potential loss.

 Is VA Loan Entitlement A Lifetime Benefit?

-If you qualify for a VA loan, you can use that benefit as many times as you’d like.
-However, if you want a zero down payment mortgage, you’ll need to have entitlement available to cover the cost of the loan.
+If you qualify for a VA loan, you can use a VA loan as many times as you’d like.
+However, if you want a zero down payment mortgage, you’ll need to have entitlement available to cover the loan cost.

 Restoring Your VA Loan Entitlement